 Your child's doctor may use the body mass index (BMI).
 This is a tool to determine if a child's weight is ideal or outside of the desired range.
 BMI is based on height and weight.
 Normal values are based on a child's sex and age.
 In children, the BMI results are compared to the results of other children and teens in the same age range.
 This will account for growth and body changes as a child ages.
 BMI levels for anyone under age 20 are as follows:

 - Underweight —BMI at or below the 5th percentile for the age group

 - Desired weight —BMI between the 5th-84th percentiles for the age group

 - Overweight —BMI between the 85th-94th percentiles for the age group

 - Obese—BMI at or above the 95th percentile for the age group

 Fat may need to be measured.
 This can be done with:

 - Tape measurements of the waist, hip, and abdomen—used to estimate the amount of fat deposited in the skin and inside the abdominal cavity

 - Skinfold caliper—a small tool that measures the fat just beneath the skin

 - Electrical measurements—a small electrical pulse can help measure the amount of fat tissue and non-fat tissue in the body

 Blood tests may be done to look for other conditions that may increase body weight.

-The doctor may also do other tests to check for complications of obesity.
+Other tests may be done to check for complications of obesity.
 These may include checking your child's blood pressure, glucose, and cholesterol levels.

 Personal habits, lifestyle, and family culture can all affect obesity.
 This means that a mix of treatments is best.
 Encouraging healthy behaviors in children and the family can help a child manage their weight.